afareed007/atlassian_confluence_docker/README.md

 You can find the repository for this Dockerfile at <https://hub.docker.com/r/atlassian/confluence-server>

+# Updates:
+it is based on default repo.
+This repo is to use Oracle JDK instead of OpenJDK

 # Overview

 This Docker container makes it easy to get an instance of Confluence up and running.